aleksaKis/data-visualization/README.md

 ![Image of Romeo and Juliet](https://raw.githubusercontent.com/80YearOldElephant/Data-Visualization/master/wordCounter/most_used_words_of_hamlet.png)

 There are also svg files for letter frequency and word count projects but unfortunately those can't be hosted on github.
+If you are intested in looking at them you can download them from projects foleders.